ramp00786/kudos-frontend/README.md

 - View remaining kudos for the week (0-3)
 - See total team members in your organization

+#### Stars Received (Sidebar)
+- View weekly stars received with average rating
+- Visual 5-star display with partial star fill
+- Progress bar showing total stars out of max possible
+- Displays: "Rating: X.X" with one decimal precision
+- Shows kudos received count for the week
+- Real-time updates when receiving new kudos

 #### Give Kudos
 1. Click "Give Kudos" button
 2. Select a teammate from the list
 3. Write a meaningful message (required)
+4. Select star rating (1-5 stars, required)
-4. Click "Send Kudos"
+5. Click "Send Kudos"
-5. Your remaining kudos count updates automatically
+6. Your remaining kudos count updates automatically

 #### Kudos You've Received
 - View all kudos you've received